achakrabortty/Bitdefender-EPP-Playbook/MITRE ATT&CK.md

 - [T1002 Data Compressed](_posts/2019-08-27-T1002 - Data Compressed.md)
   - Atomic Test #1: Compress Data for Exfiltration With PowerShell [windows]
   - Atomic Test #2: Compress Data for Exfiltration With Rar [windows]

+- T1022 Data Encrypted
+  - Atomic Test #2: Compress Data and lock with password for Exfiltration with winrar [windows]
+  - Atomic Test #3: Compress Data and lock with password for Exfiltration with winzip [windows]
+  - Atomic Test #4: Compress Data and lock with password for Exfiltration with 7zip [windows]